 Male-Specific Alterations in Structure of Isolation Call Sequences of Mouse Pups with 16p11.2 Deletion by Agarwalla S., Arroyo N. S., Long N. E., O T. W., Abel T. , Bandyopadhyay *.
 Genes Brain and Behavior - (2020)

-Institute Small Animal House IIT KHARAGPUR
+- Institute Small Animal House IIT KHARAGPUR

-Area of Research: Neurobiology
+Area of Research: Neuroscience

 Ann Soniya M Micheal